Camp Allen |

 (1780 - 1781, 1804 - unknown, 1861), near Wickliffe

-The British may have had a fort here in the 1760's.
-The U.S. Army built a fort here in 1804, probably also named Fort Jefferson, on the site of the VA militia fort.
+The British may have had a post here or in the nearby vicinity in the mid 1760's, or at least proposed one.
+The U.S. Army briefly garrisoned a post here in 1804, probably also named Fort Jefferson, on or near the site of the earlier VA militia fort.
 Site was also briefly used by Union troops in the Civil War.
-The 95-foot high Fort Jefferson Memorial Cross is located at the top of the bluff.
+The town of Fort Jefferson existed from 1858 to 1892.

 (1861 - 1864), near Columbus